Adebank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line script to duplicate the last line of file iacta 10-no_more_js script to delete all the regular files with a .js extention 11-directories script that count the number of directories and sub-directories
+9-duplicate_last_line script to duplicate the last line of file iacta 10-no_more_js script to delete all the regular files with a .js extention 11-directories script that count the number of directories and sub-directories 12-newest_files script to print the 10 newest file in the current directories